 Snippet from the Show

-For our loved ones far from Christ, prayer united with sacrifice can a be more powerful than our own words of persuasion.
+For our loved ones far from Christ, prayer united with sacrifice can be more powerful than our own words of persuasion.

 Hearing God’s Voice